SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 ## 4. Extend the User Interface to Display On-Premise Product Data
 We will next extend the user interface to include capabilities to display the on-premise product data as well as the UI to show the ratings of the products in in the wishlist.
 The ratings will be captured in the next exercise.

-There are 2 things we need to change in the UI:
+There are 2 things we need to change in the UI:<br>
 a.
-Add a new Tab to show Backend Product Data that we fetch from on-Premise system.
+Add a new Tab to show Backend Product Data that we fetch from on-Premise system.<br>
 b.
-Update the code to Display Product Ratings.
+Update the code to Display Product Ratings.<br>

 1. We will need to add a new tab to show backend product data that we fetch from on-premise system.
 2. Expand _wishlist application - webapp - view_, open `Detail.view.xml`